Skip to main content Skip to secondary navigation

 Main content start

-Because a Stanford education includes preparing for a life of active citizenship, collectively witnessed or experienced events, such as acts of terrorism, divisive political events, mass protests, or campus-wide controversies, can particularly impact student learning and well-being.
-This page offers recommendations for acknowledging the potential impact of such events and helping students navigate possible uncertainty.
+Because a Stanford education includes preparing for a life of active citizenship, collectively witnessed or experienced events, such as acts of terrorism, mass protests, campus-wide controversies, or divisive political events (including elections), can particularly impact student learning and well-being.
+This page offers recommendations for preparing for the potential impact of such events, while helping students navigate consequences for their learning, belonging, and well-being.

 ACT: Anticipate, Create space, and Tie to course learning

 The ACT framework provides a structured way to support students across disciplines.
 The following recommendations are just starting points for thinking about supporting students through times of uncertainty.
-See "ACT to sustain learning through current events" for more ideas and recommended strategies.
+See also a more comprehensive version of "ACT to sustain learning through current events" for more ideas and recommended strategies.

 Anticipate